 Many patients can be treated on an outpatient basis.
 Hospitalisation may be required if:

 Education about the disease process and transmission of infection is provided to patients and household contacts using a qualified interpreter as appropriate.
 The importance of adherence to treatment is reinforced and further information provided about medications and possible side effects of drug therapy.
-Recognising there are many misconceptions about TB, effective communication and provision of clear information is a high priority for patient management.
-It is import to emphasise that TB is a curable and preventable disease.
-In many cultures unfortunately there is still much stigma associated with the disease.
+Effective communication and provision of clear information is a high priority for patient management.
+It is important to emphasise that TB is a curable and preventable disease.
+Unfortunately, there is still much stigma associated with the disease.
 Support and reassurance are required.
-If treated at home for smear positive pulmonary TB, they must be instructed to remain there without visitors coming into the house until they are assessed as not being infectious.
-Language specific factsheets about TB and drug treatment should be provided to all patients and are available from jurisdictional TB units.
+If patients are treated at home for smear positive pulmonary TB, they must be instructed to remain there without visitors coming into the house until they are assessed as not being infectious.
+Language specific fact sheets about TB and drug treatment should be provided to all patients and are available from jurisdictional TB units.

-If drug resistance is suspected then cases should remain in isolation with airborne precautions in place until susceptibility results are confirmed.
-If sputum remains smear positive, a decision about discharge should be made in consultation with a specialist physician with experience in managing TB and taking into account the social circumstances at home, such as the potential to expose new contacts and the presence of children <5 years of age.
+If drug resistance is suspected, cases should remain in isolation with airborne precautions in place until susceptibility results are confirmed.
+If sputum remains smear positive, a decision about discharge should be made in consultation with a specialist physician who has experience in managing TB and taking into account the social circumstances at home, such as the potential to expose new contacts and the presence of children <5 years of age.

-Patients with pulmonary TB who are managed at home should be isolated until assessed as being at minimal risk of transmitting infection.
+Patients with pulmonary TB who are managed at home should be isolated until assessed as being at minimal risk of transmitting infection in consultation with local TB services.
 Adequate social support and supervised therapy is essential in the home environment to maintain home isolation.
-Assessment of other family members should be undertaken as a matter of priority to determine their status and also the possible need for ‘window’ preventive therapy in any children <5 years of age with no initial evidence of infection.
-The patient and family must also be provided with appropriate education and counselling about minimizing the risk of transmission of infection – cough hygiene, avoiding new contacts and restricting movements away from home.
+Assessment of other family members should be undertaken as a matter of priority to determine their status and also the possible need for preventive therapy in any children <5 years of age with no initial evidence of infection.
+The patient and family must also be provided with appropriate education and counselling about minimising the risk of transmission of infection; i.e. cough hygiene, avoiding new contacts and restricting movements away from home.

 There are no restrictions on the movement of patients with extra-pulmonary disease, who have had pulmonary TB excluded or those with negative sputum smears on adequate therapy.